 - Two floors of interactive exhibit zones encourage learning through play.

 Present CityPASS booklet at the main box office.
-During busy times in summer and on weekends, the membership desk may be used to skip the main ticket line.
+During busy times in summer and on weekends, skip the ticketing line and check in at the Membership Desk.

 Present CityPASS booklet onboard any trolley or double decker bus to exchange for a 24-hour pass.
 Redeem voucher at Independence Visitor Center kiosk.
 Note that buses may not be boarded with vouchers.